Marion Bailey

 Marion Bailey (born 5 May 1951) is an English actress.
 She is best known for her work with her partner, filmmaker Mike Leigh, including the films Meantime (1983), All or Nothing (2002), Vera Drake (2004), Mr. Turner (2014), for which she was nominated Supporting Actress of the Year by the London Film Critics' Circle, and Peterloo (2018).
 In 2019 and 2020, she portrayed Queen Elizabeth The Queen Mother in the third and fourth seasons of The Crown on Netflix, for which she won a Screen Actors Guild award winner for best ensemble in 2020 and 2021.
+In 2024 she was given an Achievement award from Filming Italy Sardegna.

 Personal life

 Bailey was born in Bushey Hospital, in Bushey, Hertfordshire, to Rose (née Timberlake) and William Bailey.
 She grew up in Harrow, Middlesex, and attended Pinner County Grammar School.
 She was a member of the National Youth Theatre of Great Britain and trained at the Guildhall School of Music and Drama.
-With writer Terry Johnson, she has a daughter, actress Alice Bailey Johnson.
+With writer Terry Johnson, she has a daughter, the actress Alice Bailey Johnson.

+Career

-Film career
+Film

 As well as Leigh's films, Bailey has appeared as Mrs Peach in Debbie Isitt's Nasty Neighbours (2000), Mary in the Craig Ferguson film I'll Be There and Mrs Adams in S.J.Clarkson's "Toast" (2010).
 Bailey starred as Mrs Booth in Mr. Turner (2014) and appeared in The Lady in the Van (2015), Allied (2016), Dead in a Week or Your Money Back (2018), Lady Conyngham in Leigh's Peterloo (2018) and played Dinah in Stephen Cookson's "Brighton"(2019).
+She co starred with Ben Whishaw in the 2023 Short film Good Boy which was shortlisted for Best Live Action Short Film at the 96th Academy Awards.